-In addition to cutting edge research, DART will build a “Data Science Educational Ecosystem” for the State of Arkansas by defining a combination of model programs, degrees, pedagogy, and curriculum in data science; providing resources and training for educators; providing educational opportunities inside and outside the classroom for students; and ensuring broad participation to impact the state’s pipeline of data science skilled workers.
+DART will also establish a statewide data science educational ecosystem by defining a combination of model programs, degrees, pedagogy, and curriculum; providing resources and training for K20 educators; providing educational opportunities inside and outside the classroom for K20 students; and, ensuring broad participation to impact the state’s pipeline of data science skilled workers.

 Support for the Arkansas EPSCoR Program is provided by the National Science Foundation's Research Infrastructure Improvement Award OIA-1946391.